CVE-2026-33771: CWE-521 Weak Password Requirements in Juniper Networks CTP OS

 Technical Summary

-Juniper Networks CTP OS versions 9.2R1 and 9.2R2 contain a weakness in the password management function where the administrator's configured password complexity requirements are not saved.
-This results in the system failing to enforce strong password policies, allowing weak passwords to be used for local accounts.
-An unauthenticated attacker with network access could exploit this by guessing weak passwords to gain unauthorized access and potentially take full control of the affected device.
-The issue can be verified by using the "Show password requirements" menu option, which reveals that intended complexity settings are not applied.
+This vulnerability in Juniper Networks CTP OS (versions 9.2R1 and 9.2R2) involves the password management menu not saving the administrator's configured password complexity requirements.
+As a result, weak passwords can be set and used for local accounts.
+An unauthenticated attacker with network access could exploit this by guessing weak passwords to gain unauthorized access and potentially take full control of the device.
+The CVSS 3.1 base score is 7.4, reflecting high impact on confidentiality and integrity with network attack vector and high attack complexity.

 Potential Impact